cabforum/forum/SCWG-charter.md

    * it ceases to maintain criteria for adding and removing root certificates from its root store;

-   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements;
+   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements; or

    * six (6) months have elapsed since it last updated its membership-qualifying software product.